yojanaadhikari/Figma-Projects/Aura.md

 Website 4: Aura

-My next project, Aura, is a fashion blog website that covers trending topics across categories like Fashion, Beauty, Travel, Life, and Runway.
+Project I worked on, Aura, is a fashion blog website that covers trending topics across categories like Fashion, Beauty, Travel, Life, and Runway.
 Each category features blogs on the latest trends, helping users stay updated with what’s popular in each area.

 Aura also offers a subscription option where users can sign up with their Google accounts to receive the latest updates directly.
 This project demonstrates my ability to design a stylish, easy-to-navigate blog platform that keeps users engaged with fresh, relevant content.